JavierOrdonezA/MultiTelescopeAligner-IRIS-ALMA-and-SDO-images/README.md

    python setup.py install

 This will install all necessary dependencies and make the library available for use in your Python environment.

+## Usage and Examples
+Detailed examples on how to utilize the functions are provided in the `Guide_Example_and_Results` folder.
+This includes a comprehensive guide on the types of data (formats) that should be used as input for the functions.
+Please refer to the `Guide_Example_and_Results` directory to understand the setup and execution of functions within this library.